suddjian/alpaca-cli/README.md

 _You_ are responsible for your Alpaca account, and for using this software responsibly.
 Make sure that you know what a command will do before you run it.
-This tool is currently being developed only for my own personal use and amusement, and is distributed in the hope that others might find it interesting.
+This tool is not actively maintained, and was created only for my own personal use and amusement, and is distributed in the hope that others might find it interesting.
 It does not come with safety features and has no guarantees of correctness.
+You have no right to sue me if you lose money using this software.

 ## Installation